UPchieve/subway/README.md

 ?partnerId=PARTNER_ID
 ```

-where `PARTNER_ID` is the key name of the volunteer partner organization defined in `config.js` under `volunteerPartnerManifests`.
+where `PARTNER_ID` is the key name of the volunteer partner organization defined in `config.ts` under `volunteerPartnerManifests`.

 Returns a volunteer partner manifest object.